Call us: +44 (0)1227 789 649 - Monday to Friday 9am to 5pm

 Learn About Conflict Management

 Conflict Management course online.
 Learn strategies to manage conflict effectively.
 Age conflict can destroy relationships and lead to increased stress, or it can improve our relationships and give us a greater sense of control over ourselves and our environments.
 Explore the causes and effects of conflict.
-Learn how to manage it through effective communication, active listening, and problem solving.
-Develop your ability to use facilitation, negotiation or mediation in group situations to achieve win-win solutions.

-This course has been accredited by the CMA – The Complimentary Medical Association.
-On completion of any qualifying module, you can join as a “Fully Qualified Practitioner” and be entitled to use the post-nominal latters “MCMA” after your name.
-CMA Full Membership is a privileged position and the fact that you have been accepted for CMA Membership demonstrates that you have a clear commitment to standards and professionalism.
-CMA Members in all categories are recognised as the elite in their field.
+This course is accredited by the CMA – The Complimentary Medical Association.
+On completion of any qualifying module, you may join as a “Fully Qualified Practitioner” and be entitled to use the post-nominal latters “MCMA” after your name.
+Membership of the CMA demonstrates you have a clear commitment to standards and professionalism.

 - Counselling